replit/river/PROTOCOL.md

 // When a client sends a malformed request.
 This can be
 // for a variety of reasons which would  be included
 // in the message.
-interface InvalidRequest extends BaseError {
+interface InvalidRequestError extends BaseError {
   code: 'INVALID_REQUEST';
   message: string;
 }